UW-Macrostrat/gl-image-zoom/README.md

 ## Example
-A working example can be found in the `example` directory
+A working example can be found in the `example` directory, or by visiting https://uw-macrostrat.github.io/gl-image-zoom/example/index.html

 ## License